Physical origin of very-high-energy gamma rays from the low-luminosity active galactic nucleus NGC 4278 and implications for neutrino observations: Abstract

 \section{Abstract}

 Relativistic jets in active galactic nuclei (AGNs) are known to accelerate particles to extreme energies, yet the physical origin of very-high-energy (VHE) emission from low-luminosity AGNs (LL AGNs) remains unclear.
-NGC 4278, a local LLAGN, has recently been identified as a VHE source following detections by LHAASO.
-In this study, we present a multi-wavelength and multi-messenger analysis to investigate the physical origin of this emission.
-Swift-XRT monitoring reveals a quasi-quiescent state characterized by a low X-ray flux.
-Modeling the broadband spectral energy distribution with the leptohadronic code \textsc{AMES}, we find that a standard one-zone synchrotron self-Compton (SSC) model underpredicts the VHE flux by $\sim$70\% due to the insufficient target photon density provided by the weak X-ray emission, unless a high Doppler factor ($\delta \gtrsim 5$) is invoked.
-Alternatively, an external inverse-Compton (EIC) scenario—scattering seed photons from a radiatively inefficient accretion flow (RIAF)—successfully reproduces the broadband spectral energy distribution with a modest jet power and Doppler factor.
-We further explore the neutrino production within a leptohadronic framework.
-The predicted muon neutrino event rate is highest in the EIC quiescent model, reaching $N_{\nu_{\mu}} \sim 0.001$ for a 15-year IceCube observation (assuming 0.1\% of the Eddington luminosity is partitioned into high-energy protons).
-Future multi-messenger observations are essential to unveil the details of the high-energy processes of NGC 4278.
+NGC 4278, a {nearby} LLAGN, has recently been identified as a VHE source following detections by LHAASO.
+In this {work}, we present a multiwavelength and multi-messenger analysis to investigate the origin of this emission.
+Swift-XRT monitoring reveals a quasi-quiescent state characterized by {the} low X-ray flux.
+Modeling the broadband spectral energy distribution with the leptohadronic code \textsc{AMES}, we find that a standard one-zone synchrotron self-Compton (SSC) model underpredicts the VHE flux, unless a {relatively} high Doppler factor ($\delta \gtrsim {6}$) is invoked.
+Alternatively, an external inverse-Compton (EIC) scenario—scattering seed photons from a radiatively inefficient accretion flow (RIAF)—provides a good description of the broadband {emission} with modest jet power and Doppler factor.
+We further explore neutrino production within a leptohadronic framework. {The EIC model in the quasi-quiescent state yields the largest predicted number of muon neutrinos, reaching $N_{\nu_{\mu}} \sim 0.001$ over 15 years of IceCube observations (assuming that 0.1\% of the Eddington luminosity is converted into high-energy protons).} Future multimessenger observations are essential to unveil the details of the high-energy processes of NGC 4278.

 \keywords{\uat{High energy astrophysics}{739} --- \uat{Gamma-ray astronomy}{628} --- \uat{Low luminosity active galactic nuclei}{2033} --- \uat{Galaxy jets}{601}--- \uat{Neutrino astronomy}{1100}}